Egypt arrests senior Brotherhood politician El-Beltagi

 Since deposing President Mohamed Mursi and his Muslim Brotherhood government on July 3, the military-backed authorities have killed hundreds of pro-Mursi protesters and arrested the bulk of the Brotherhood’s leaders in what they call a fight against terrorism.

-The authorities had also ordered Beltagi’s arrest on July 10 on the same charges.
+The authorities had also ordered Beltagi’s arrest on July 10 on the same charges, which relate to a bid by authorities to break up a vigil by thousands of Mursi supporters demanding his reinstatement.

 Security sources say 53 protesters died in the pre-dawn clash along with four members of the security forces.
 The army says “terrorists” provoked the shooting by attacking its troops.